 We are now implementing a retail digital audit software, where a person just has to scan photos of each shelf and it will determine what is the SKU count, and items that need to be replaced or replenished.

-We are now coming up a software for digital planogramming.
-It will use the cameras in the store to tell us if products are indeed placed and as per the planogram and priced as per the current scheme.
+We are now coming up with a software for digital planogramming.
+It will use the cameras in the store to tell us if products are indeed placed as per the planogram and priced as per the current scheme.

 In addition to these video analytic tools, we are creating a data lake that will give us predictive analysis in terms of buyer behaviour.